Alligator meat

-In the United States, gator meat is available for consumer purchase in specialty food stores, some grocery stores, and can also be mail ordered.
+In the United States, alligator meat is available for consumer purchase in specialty food stores, some grocery stores, and can also be mail ordered.

 Composition

 A 3+1/2 oz reference serving of alligator meat provides 143 kcal of food energy, 29 grams of protein, 3 percent fat and 65 milligrams of cholesterol.
 It also contains a significant amount of phosphorus, potassium, vitamin B12, niacin and monounsaturated fatty acids.

 Alligator meat has been described as having a mild flavor and a firm texture.
 It tastes like quail, with a mildly fishy flavor, and is often chewy, depending on preparation.

 Preparation

 Various methods of preparation and cooking exist, including tenderization, marination, deep frying, stewing, roasting, smoking and sauteeing.
 Alligator meat is used in dishes such as gumbo, and is used in traditional Louisiana Creole cuisine.
 It also can be made into pet food.

 Cuts from the animal used include meat from the animal's tail and backbone, which have been described as "the choicest cuts".